 Facilities Services annually reports consumption and cost data for the natural gas, fuel oil, electricity, and water consumed on Macalester’s campus.

-Please contact Mike Pumroy at firstname.lastname@example.org if data from previous years is needed.
+Please contact Mike Pumroy at [email protected] to request energy consumption data from previous years.

 Energy Conservation Projects

 Macalester College has made sizable investments in past & ongoing energy conservation projects, and in 2016 started tracking the expected energy savings from these efforts using the GRITS (Green Revolving Investment Tracking System), which is an initiative of the Sustainable Investments Institute.
 The table below shows the savings expected to be derived from investments made in energy and water conservation projects implemented to date.

 The Facilities Services Department has partnered with Macalester College’s Sustainability Office and Mamac systems to install submeters on the electrical services serving the College’s major buildings.
 The data derived from the meters is used to identify buildings with the potential for energy conservation projects as well as to verify that the energy savings expected from completed projects were actually realized.
 After installation of the electrical submeters has been completed additional meters will be connected to condensate meters across campus.